dscripka/openWakeWord/README.md

 # Training New Models

-Recent versions of openWakeWord support an [automatic model training](openwakeword/train.py) utility that greatly simplifies the process of training custom models.
-See the example [notebook](notebooks/automatic_model_training.ipynb), or run it in [Google Colab](https://colab.research.google.com/drive/1yyFH-fpguX2BTAW8wSQxTrJnJTM-0QAd?usp=sharing) for an end-to-end example of how the process works.
+openWakeWord includes an automated utility that greatly simplifies the process of training custom models.
+This can be used in two ways:

+1) In a simple [Google Colab](https://colab.research.google.com/drive/1q1oe2zOyZp7UsB3jJiQ1IFn8z5YfjwEb?usp=sharing) notebook with an easy to use interface and simple end-to-end process.
+This allows anyone to produce a custom model very quickly (<1 hour) and doesn't require any development experience, but the performance of the model may be low in some deployment scenarios.

+2) A more detailed [notebook](notebooks/automatic_model_training.ipynb) (also on [Google Colab](https://colab.research.google.com/drive/1yyFH-fpguX2BTAW8wSQxTrJnJTM-0QAd?usp=sharing)) that describes the training process in more details, and enables more customization.
+This can produce high quality models, but requires more development experience.

 For users interested in understanding the fundamental concepts behind model training there is a more detailed, educational [tutorial notebook](notebooks/training_models.ipynb) also available.
 However, this specific notebook is not intended for training production models, and the automated process above is recommended for that purpose.